davidson-consulting/vjoule/book/v1.0/src/user_guide/divider_core.md

 contains other cgroups).
 For example `my.slice/*`., will make the sensor watch all the cgroups in the slice `my.slice`, and `system.slice/docker*` will watch all the cgroups in `system.slice` that starts with `docker`.
-Basically, it list all the cgroups that would be found if the command 'ls my_rule' was run in the cgroup mount directory.
+Basically, it lists all the cgroups that would be found if the command `ls my_rule` was run in the cgroup mount directory.
 The following presents an example of configuration for cgroup listing that has to be placed in `/etc/vjoule/cgroups`.